ncatlab/nlab-content/pages/4/3/2/5/5234/content.md

-__Matilde Marcolli__ is a mathematician of Italian origin, currently at CalTech, with strong background in mathematical physics.
-She works on very diverse topics like gauge theories, [[noncommutative geometry]], arithmetic geometry, combinatorics of [[renormalization]], and [[motives]].
-She was a recipient of Sonja Kovalevskaja prize and worked for several years at Max Planck Institute for Mathematics in Bonn.
+__Matilde Marcolli__ is a mathematician of Italian origin, currently at CalTech, with a background in mathematical physics.
+She works on very diverse topics such as gauge theories, [[noncommutative geometry]], arithmetic geometry, the combinatorics of [[renormalization]], and [[motives]].

+She was a recipient of the Sonja Kovalevskaja prize and worked for several years at the Max Planck Institute for Mathematics in Bonn.

 * [web](http://www.its.caltech.edu/~matilde)

 * [research works](http://www.its.caltech.edu/~matilde/work.html)

 * talks: [slides](http://www.its.caltech.edu/~matilde/slides.html)

 category: people, noncommutative geometry